Don’t get caught: Fraud is everyone’s business | CFIB

 - A customer uses a government cheque to pay for their merchandise, which is a common practice in many rural communities across Canada.
 The merchant accepts the cheque as payment but later discovers that the cheque was digitally deposited before the purchase was made.

 Unfortunately, the news for merchants who accept an already-deposited cheque is not so good.
-From the banks’ perspective, the customer has stolen the merchandise and the onus is on the business owner to prove this to police.
+From the banks’ perspective, the customer has stolen the merchandise, and the onus is on the business owner to prove this to police.

 To help guard against this type of theft, it is advisable to take down information about a customer who is using a government cheque to make their purchase – name, address, telephone number etc. Note that in some provinces it is illegal to even ask to see a drivers' license to verify identity, while in others, you can look at a drivers’ licence to verify identity, but it is against the law to write down any of the information on it or to photocopy it.
-If you are unsure, please consult with a CFIB Counsellor.